v6d-io/v6d/python/vineyard/contrib/ml/README.md

     state_dict = client.get(object_id)
 ```

-Besides, if you want to put the torch modules into all vineyard workers dispersedly to gather the network bandwidth of all workers, you can enable the shuffle option as follows:
+Besides, if you want to put the torch modules into all vineyard workers spreadly to gather the network bandwidth of all workers, you can enable the spread option as follows:

 ```python
 from vineyard.contrib.ml.torch import torch_context